-Name of Course: English Composition I Sending Site: Colby Community College

-Osborne (Cloud County Community College)

-Name of Instructor: Robbyn Lamb, Rhonda Lippert-Bortz Grade Level: 12 college composition.
+Name of Course: English Composition I Sending Site: Colby Community College Cloud County Community College Name of Instructor: Robbyn Lamb, Rhonda Lippert-Bortz Grade Level: 12 Pre-requisites: English I, II, III Course Content : This class is offered as dual credit to satisfy the senior high school English requirement along with three hours of college composition.
 The course is structured so that the required forty-five hours of class time in composition is fulfilled while covering literature, vocabulary, critical thinking, and other activities.
 The composition portion follows the requirements as set forth by Colby Community College, and the literature portion focuses on important works by a variety of English authors spanning many periods.
 The class is designed to prepare the college-bound student in the areas of writing, research, critical analysis, and study skills.
 Permission of the principal is required for admission to the class.
-Tuition is collected at the enrollment session, and there are two books that the student will be required to purchase.
+Tuition is collected at the enrollment session, and there are two books that the student will be required to purchase